Skip to main content

 A type of Semgrep Supply Chain rule that performs reachability analysis.
 A reachability rule can determine if the vulnerable piece of code from a dependency is used in the codebase that imports it.

-Compare its opposite: Lockfile-only rules.
+Compare its opposite: rules without reachability analysis

 Software bill of materials (SBOM)